Keto Mocktails: Coconut Lime Martini

 There is lime juice in the recipe, but it's an amount that keeps the carb count reasonable.
 It's very refreshing and citrusy with the amount of lime called for, but you could also cut the lime juice in half to reduce the carb count further.
 As is, it's only one carb per serving.

 It can be a little harder to find, but go for 100 percent coconut milk.
-While guar gum doesn’t add a lot of carbs to the overall count, it technically a sugar made of mannose and galactose.
-It’s just plain not necessary…as is the case with so many food additives.
+While guar gum doesn't add a lot of carbs to the overall count, it technically a sugar made of mannose and galactose.
+It's just plain not necessary…as is the case with so many food additives.
+Since you're trying to be healthier by ditching alcohol, why not make your keto mocktails as clean as possible?

 If you prefer organic coconut without guar for this keto mocktail, Native Forest Organic Coconut Milk or Let's Do Organic Creamed Coconut are good choices or you can try Aroy-D Coconut Milk (not organic).